 The mid-quarter convention.
-Use this convention if the mid-month convention does not apply and the total depreciable bases of MACRS property you placed in service during the last 3 months of the tax year (excluding nonresidential real property, residential rental property, any railroad grading or tunnel bore, property placed in service and disposed of in the same year, and property that is being depreciated under a method other than MACRS) are more than 40% of the total depreciable bases of all MACRS property you placed in service during the entire year.
+Use this convention if the mid-month convention does not apply and the total depreciable bases of MACRS property you placed in service during the last 3 months of the tax year (excluding nonresidential real property, residential rental property, any railroad grading or tunnel bore, property placed in service and disposed of in the same year, and property that is being depreciated under a method other than MACRS) are more than 40% of the total depreciable bases of all MACRS property you placed in service during the entire

-Under this convention, you treat all property placed in service or disposed of during any guarter of the tax year as placed in service or disposed of at the midpoint of that guarter.
-This means that $1\frac{1}{2}$ months of depreciation is allowed for the guarter the property is placed in service or disposed of.
+Under this convention, you treat all property placed in service or disposed of during any quarter of the tax year as placed in service or disposed of at the midpoint of that quarter.
+This means that 11/2 months of depreciation is allowed for the quarter the property is placed in service or disposed of.